dotnet/docs-aspire/docs/extensibility/custom-resources.md

 });
 ```

-Once the `Program.cs` file is updated launch the AppHost and use your browser, or `curl` to hit the following URLs:
+Once the _Program.cs_ file is updated launch the app host and use your browser, or `curl` to hit the following URLs:

 ```bash
 # Remember to replace the port to match your local environment.